guanqun/git-punchcard-plot/README.md

 USAGE
 -----

+- `cp git-punchcard /usr/local/bin`
+- make sure that `/usr/local/bin` is in your `$PATH` environment variable.
+- invoke `git punchcard`

-Put this script into a git repository, then invoke `python punchcard.py` and a png picture 'output.png' will be generated.
-If you want a different name, then simply invoke `python punchcard.py <another-name.png>`.
+If you want a different name, then simply invoke `git punchcard <another-name.png>`.
 The default width of a picture is 1100px.
-If you'd like to have a higher resolution, you can run `python punchcard.py <another-name.png> <new-width>`.
+If you'd like to have a higher resolution, you can run `git punchcard <another-name.png> <new-width>`.
 Please note that you *need* to specify a filename, if you need another resolution.
 The image gets scaled automatically.

 LICENSE
 -------